-Selecting the right server room cooling system for your server room or datacentre is a critical infrastructure decision.
+Selecting the right cooling system for your server room or datacentre is a critical infrastructure decision.
 Installing the right air conditioning system will lead to lower operating costs, improved energy efficiency, controlled server room humidity, temperature control and increased resilience.
-Our server room cooling solutions include wall mounted and under ceiling suspended, and in-row units with warranties up to 7 years.
+Our computer room cooling solutions include wall mounted and under ceiling suspended, and in-row units with warranties up to 7 years.

 The room cooling system consultants at Server Room Environments are air conditioning experts and have decades of experience installing, upgrading and maintaining air conditioners in a wide range of IT environments.

 - Air conditioning and energy usage audits including F-GAS compliance